ding-lab/CromwellRunner/README.md

 * `runtidy` - Organize cromwell job logs

-These utilities are used to initialize, launch, inspect, clean up, restart, and log CWL runs, particularly for batches of tens and hundreds of runs.
+These utilities are used to initialize, launch, inspect, clean up, restart, and log Cromwell runs, particularly for batches of tens and hundreds of runs.

 ## Quick start